ExaScience/elprep/README.md

 A Python script that wraps the elPrep binary and loads the elprep\_io\_wrapper.py script for .bam/.cram conversion using SAMtools rather than using the internal piping of elPrep.
 You can use this script as a drop-in replacement for the elprep binary.

+# Extending elPrep

+If you wish to extend elPrep, for example by adding your own filters, please consult our [API documentation](http://exascience.github.io/elprep/elprep-package/index.html).

 <!--### --timed

 When this option is passed, elPrep times and prints the execution spent per phase --filtering, sorting, I/O-- to the standard output.